AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/roboracer-sim-racing-guide.md

 #### 3.2.2.
 Headless Mode Operations:

-1. Launch AutoDRIVE Simulator in `headless` mode (camera rendering will be disabled) by passing the IP address of the machine running the devkit as AutoDRIVE CLI arguments:
+1. Launch AutoDRIVE Simulator in `no-graphics` mode (all rendering including vehicle camera will be disabled) by passing the IP address of the machine running the devkit as AutoDRIVE CLI arguments:
     ```bash
     ./AutoDRIVE\ Simulator.x86_64 -batchmode -nographics -ip 127.0.0.1 -port 4567
     ```
-2. Launch AutoDRIVE Devkit in `headless` mode (rviz rendering will be disabled):
+2. Launch AutoDRIVE Simulator in `headless` mode (all rendering except vehicle camera rendering will be disabled) by passing the IP address of the machine running the devkit as AutoDRIVE CLI arguments:
     ```bash
+    xvfb-run ./AutoDRIVE\ Simulator.x86_64 -ip 127.0.0.1 -port 4567
+    ```
+2. Launch AutoDRIVE Devkit in `headless` mode (RViz rendering will be disabled):
+    ```bash
     ros2 launch autodrive_roboracer simulator_bringup_headless.launch.py
     ```

 !!! info
-    It is possible to run either the simulator, devkit, or both selectively in either `gui` or `headless` mode.
+    It is possible to run either the simulator, devkit, or both selectively in either `graphics` or `headless/no-graphics` mode.

 #### 3.2.3.
 Distributed Computing Mode: